Precipitation

 b) Cold Front Precipitation

-• Occurs when a cold air mass forces warm air to rise quickly, leading to the formation of cumulonimbus clouds and heavy showers or thunderstorms.
+• It occurs when a cold air mass forces warm air to rise quickly, leading to the formation of cumulonimbus clouds and heavy showers or thunderstorms.

 • Example: Sudden storms followed by clear skies.